cryptocoinjs/p2p-manager/README.md

 Manage a network of peers in a peer-to-peer network.

 ## Usage
-When a message comes in from a peer, the Manager looks for a function on itself named `commandMessage`, where `command` is the command given in the message.
+When a message comes in from a peer, the PeerManager looks for a function on itself named `commandMessage`, where `command` is the command given in the message.
 If found, it is called, with one argument passed (the payload of the command, as a Buffer).
-The Manager then emits an event named for the command given, with a payload of:
+The PeerManager then emits an event named for the command given, with a payload of:

 ```
 {